Akuli/jou/doc/compiler_internals/type-checking.md

 ## Data Structures (or the lack thereof)

-Type-checking results are mostly stored directly into the AST.
+Type checking results are mostly stored directly into the AST.
 While this may seem dirty to some programmers, it is the simplest way to do this I know.
 For example, there is no mapping where the keys are AST expressions and the values are their types;
 that information is stored directly into the `AstExpression` data structure.